-The HIR features underappreciated topics in the international affairs discourse and underappreciated perspectives on more widely discussed topics.
+The Harvard International Review features under-appreciated topics in the international affairs discourse and novel perspectives on more widely discussed topics.
 The HIR aims to serve as a trend-setter among similar publications by directing rather than following the public’s attention.

 The HIR presents a variety of scholarly content in an accessible style and format.
 It makes the arguments of scholars, policymakers, and other international affairs actors available to a wider audience.
 The HIR seeks both academic and lay readers who wish to think seriously about international affairs.